2 Class Engagement

 2.2.2.1 Submissions

-It is your responsibility to ensure that the instructor has received the assignment by the established due date and to ensure that the assignment submitted is the complete and correct version.
+It’s your responsibility to ensure that I receive your assignment by the established deadline and that the submitted version is complete and correct.
+Unless otherwise specified, all work must be submitted through Canvas.

 Unless you have communicated with me in advance, there will be no makeup quizzes or tests.